 - a.
 Preserve the agricultural character of the building. - b.
-Have a minimal visual impact on the landscape in which it relates. - Be fit for purpose but also designed to be sensitive to their surroundings, integrating into the wider landscape setting - d.
-Ensure that new openings for windows and doors complement originals in size, form and location. - e.
-Retain, reuse and repair wherever possible traditional outbuildings and existing boundaries. - f.
+Preserve the original form of agrictural buildings including central courtyards.
+Courtyards should be used as amenity space and/or to accomodate on-plot car parking. - c.
+Have a minimal visual impact on the landscape in which it relates. - d.
+Be fit for purpose but also designed to be sensitive to their surroundings, integrating into the wider landscape setting - e.
+Ensure that new openings for windows and doors complement originals in size, form and location. - f.
+Retain, reuse and repair wherever possible traditional outbuildings and barns including existing boundaries. - g.
 Ensure that new boundaries follow existing boundary lines and incorporate existing natural features such as hedgerows, walls or footpaths.